Get Your $hit Together And Live Your Best Life!

 The truth is, as long as you’re alive, you have time.
 Taking small steps toward your passion will get you closer to living the life you’ve always dreamed, but only if you stop doubting and start doing!
 Your passion might not be a full-time income at first, or it might not be an income at all.
 But most passions can be turned into profit.

 As a teenager, I wanted to be a writer.
 But, many people and society tried to put doubt in my mind, saying that it’s a fantasy career, and only the very few become successful writers.
 Being the dreamer that I am, I pursued a career in writing anyway and I’m so grateful that I did.
-I’ve been able to make a career from writing ever since!
+I landed my first full-time writing gig at 21 and I’ve been able to make a career from writing ever since!
 I’ve never had to take a job I wasn’t passionate about.
 And, I’m sure you’ve heard the saying that if you love your job, you’ll never work a day in your life!
 It’s true.
 I can work 10 hours a day, but it doesn’t feel like work.
 I get excited for Monday morning and want to put in extra hours because I love it so much.
 Imagine a ‘job’ like that?

 Many of us struggle to decide what to study in college, and then if we figure it out, we feel a little lost after graduation.
 What’s next?
 You may have chosen a major, but did you really know what career you wanted?
 Did you really have a handle on your passion?
 Unfortunately, many of us follow a certain path, one that we’ve been guided to walk.